rhezab/smile/docs/datastorage.md

 <img src="/images/firebaselogo.svg" width="70px">

-## Data saving outside of Vue Apps
+## Data saving outside of Vue Components

+Sometimes your page might have additional content that is defined outside of the Vue SPA.
+For these you need to import a library to access the data store.

 ## Local storage